skootskapoots/simplealerts/README.md

 8. Use the new menu fields on the left hand side to customize your new simple alert bar!
 9. Make sure your layer `Position, size, style` layer tab has a height and width that matches the widget height and width that you entered.
 10. Add their overlay as a browser source within OBS or whatever software you use.

-## Features

-- **Sizing:** You determine the height and width of the alert bar.
-- **Backgrounds:** You can chose a color or image for he background of the alert bar and announcement slider.
-- **Audio:** Chose an audio clip that triggers on a received alert event.
-- **Animation:** The announcement slider is in your control, direction, easing, and timing!
-- **Fonts:** The title, subtitle, and announcement text can have their own fonts and sizes.
-- **Subtitles:** Above the viewers name, you can define custom text for event type of event (follow, sub, cheer, whatever).

 ## Caveats